 Redhead’s Custom Paint Colors

-Together with our painters, and our local paint store we were able to formulate the dark blue color by matching it to a photo I had falling in love with.
+Together with our painters, and our local paint store we were able to formulate the dark blue color by matching it to a photo I had fallen in love with.
 Isn’t that incredible?

 Talk to your local paint store and ask them if they can match colors for you.
 I found my favorite color combo on Pinterest, but this is our own custom color formula made specifically for our home.
 If interested in the color, I have the formula details for you below.
 Just take this post with you to the paint store and show them this: